Reed Johnson: Atlanta Braves

 On July 30, 2012, Johnson was traded along with left-handed pitcher Paul Maholm to the Atlanta Braves for right-handed pitchers Arodys Vizcaíno and Jaye Chapman.

 On December 7, 2012, Johnson re-signed with the Atlanta Braves to a 1-year contract.

 Miami Marlins

 On January 31, 2014, Johnson signed a minor league contract with the Miami Marlins.
 On March 30, the Marlins selected Johnson's contract, adding him to their Opening Day roster.
 He batted .235/.266/.348 with two home runs and 35 RBI in 113 games with the team.

 On February 17, 2015, the Marlins re-signed Johnson to another minor league contract.
 He was released on March 30.

 Washington Nationals

 Hours after being released by Miami, Johnson agreed to a minor league contract with the Washington Nationals.
 He appeared in 17 games for the Nationals in 2015 and hit .227.
 They re-signed him to a minor league contract after the season.
 He was released on April 3, 2016.

 Personal life

 Growing up, Johnson participated in gymnastics.
-He resides in Temecula, CA.
+He resides in Temecula, California.